5.0 out of 5

 detail of a USA visa document

-But what happens if you want to visit Cuba (or you have already been) and you also want to travel to the US in the future?
-Can Europeans currently travel to the US if you have been to Cuba?
+But what if you’ve already been to Cuba—or plan to go—and also want to travel to the USA in the future?
+Can Europeans still enter the US after visiting Cuba?

 cycling vehicle like a tuk tuk with the american flag behind it